 Kakadu is rich in natural beauty and has an abundance of native wildlife.

 Bininj/Mungguy people have lived on and cared for this country for 65,000 years.
 Come to marvel at some of the park's prolific rock art, and get a sense of one of the longest historical records of any group of people on earth.

 As you explore you will see a sample of the more than 2,000 plant species, a quarter of Australia's freshwater fish species and more than a third of its birds that are resident in the park.
 Join a cruise to see saltwater crocodiles, and go mad with the camera at sunrise and sunset.
 Challenge yourself to tackle one of the extensive network of four-wheel drive and bushwalking trails.

-Kakadu is two and a half hours from Darwin on the Nature's Way tourism drive.
+Kakadu is three hours from Darwin on the Nature's Way tourism drive.